rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ![LibreNMS Administrative User](../images/librenms_administrative_user.png)

 You will now see a screen for "Finish Install."
-There will only be one item left to finish the install and that is a line that asks you to "validate your install".
+There will only be one item left to finish the installation, a line that asks you to "validate your install".

 Click the link.
 A redirect occurs to the login page.
 Login with your administrative user and password.